links234/MVFS/README.md

 Features:

 1. Tool that can be used for complex build chains
-2. Simple transparent data protection
+2. Simple, transparent data protection
 3. Extensible format

 For more details and command list run: